evanpeterjones/Fox-RSS/README.md

 When you click on an article (in the swipe view or the selection view), a reader will open to let you read it.
 You can also open the article in your web browser from the reader view.

-### See all the articles of a rss feed
+### See all the articles of an rss feed

-If you want, you can have access to all the articles of a specific rss feed by clicking on it in the "RSS Feeds" tab.
+If you want, you can have access to all of the articles of a specific rss feed by clicking on it in the "RSS Feeds" tab.

 ## Contribution